This set of Computer Networks MCQs focuses on “Designing Subnet Masks”.

 Explanation: A /27 (255.255.255.224) is 3 bits on and 5 bits off.
 This provides 8 subnets, each with 30 hosts.
 Does it matter if this mask is used with a Class A, B, or C network address?
 Not at all.
 The number of host bits would never change.

-5. You need to subnet a network that has 5 subnets, each with at least 16 hosts.
-Wohich classful subnet mask would you use
+5. You need to subnet a network into 5 subnets, each with at least 16 hosts.
+Which classful subnet mask would you use?

 6. You have a network that needs 29 subnets while maximizing the number of host addresses available on each subnet.
 How many bits must you borrow from the host field to provide the correct subnet mask?